Moe-Pwint/Zip-Zap-Zop-Game/README.md

     4. Level 3 Btn
         - Level 3 Rules:
-          Time limit for each tap: 2 seconds
-          Game time is 1 minute.
+          Game time is 40 seconds.
           Gain minimum 30 scores to win the level.
           Watch out for an additional card with a typo!
           - General Gameplay Rules: